gearglow/ReptiliaWithATwist/The List.md

 "And Neville?"
 Elysia asked, once Snape had regained his composure.

-"Aside from the fact that he's a bigger safety hazard than Seamus 'Sparky' Finnegan?"
+"Aside from the fact that he's a bigger lab safety hazard than Seamus 'Sparky' Finnegan?"
 Snape said, with a grimace.
 "All I could think when I looked at him was, 'why couldn't _he_ have been the Prophecy Child?'
 And then I felt guilty for thinking that, and guilt and self-loathing lead to a rather unpleasant personality."

-{ TODO Flesh this scene out more. }
+He sighed.
+"You and I, we have a lot in common, Potter.
+Elysia.
+We both grew up abused, neglected... unloved.
+Looking back, it was so obvious, and I could kick myself for ignoring the signs.
+It warps you, makes you think horrible things are normal."
+He looked at her with haunted eyes.

+She gazed back, eyes just as haunted.
+"It does.
+And it never really goes away, does it?
+The scars.
+The doubts.
+That endless refrain of 'what did I do to deserve this?'"

+Lily was silently weeping.

+"You've changed, Elysia," Snape said.
+"Transition aside, you carry yourself differently.
+Like you know your own worth.
+And not in an over-compensating way; it's as if many of those scars have healed, much more than they ought to have in just a few short months."

+Elysia sat silently, gathering her thoughts, then snorted.
+"Honestly, sir, they were an eternity from my perspective.
+Janet?"
+She called.

+"Hi!"
+Janet said, popping into existence in the middle of the sunken living room.
+Her chipper demeanor was a sharp contrast to the somber mood of everyone else, and Elysia found it to be a welcome relief.

+"Janet," Elysia said, lip twitching with a repressed grin, "can you explain to Professor Snape how I'm no longer the hot mess I was last term?"

+Janet smirked, locking eyes with Snape.
+"In short?
+We cheated like mad."
+A book appeared in her hand, which she passed to Snape.

+"_Processing Complex PTSD and Abuse,_" he read.
+Opening the book, his eyes widened and he finished reading the entire volume in a matter of minutes.

+"How?"
+He gasped as he closed the book.
+"It's as if I've undergone _decades_ of therapy!"

+"There's more to mind magics than legilimency and occlumency, Professor," Elysia said.
+"Wasn't sure this would work, though, no matter what Janet said."
+She shot Janet a look, at which Janet stuck out her tongue.

+"Of course it worked!"
+Janet said.
+"We had all the time in the world to make sure of it."